Hamlet thumbnail 1

 Object history

 Edward Gordon Craig directed and designed Hamlet for the Moscow Art Theatre (opening 23 December 1911)..
 He produced a number of set models for the production.
 This one was reconstructed in 1921 for the International Exhibition of Theatre Design in Amsterdam.
-The exhibition was seen by Martin Hardie, the Keeper of the V&A's Department of Engraving, Illustration and Design, who suggested that it be transferred to the V&A. Craig, who had been involved in the creation of exhibition's creation, gave strong support, as did the Society of West End Theatres, the British Drama League, the Actors' Association and members of the theatrical profession.
+The exhibition was seen by Martin Hardie, the Keeper of the V&A's Department of Engraving, Illustration and Design, who suggested that it be transferred to the V&A. Craig, who had been involved in the exhibition's creation, gave strong support, as did the Society of West End Theatres, the British Drama League, the Actors' Association and members of the theatrical profession.
 The exhibition was presented at the V&A, 3 June - 16 July 1922, and then toured to Manchester and Bradford.
 The model was subsequently acquired for the V&A's collections.

 Summary